 2. Include a value proposition.

-What value will you be providing for this person or their company?
+What value will you provide for this person or their company?
 While your pitch should be short and sweet, the value proposition is the core of your sales pitch.

 3. Personalize the sales pitch.